xyz347/x2struct/README.md

 ------
 - Header file only
 - bson/libconfig depend on lib file
+- json is enabled by default, modify config.h to enable other:
+    - xml need to define macro XTOSTRUCT_XML
-- bson need to define macro XTOSTRUCT_BSON (modify config.h)
+    - bson need to define macro XTOSTRUCT_BSON
-- libconfig need to define macro XTOSTRUCT_LIBCONFIG (modify config.h)
+    - libconfig need to define macro XTOSTRUCT_LIBCONFIG
-- to generate Golang code, need to define macro XTOSTRUCT_GOCODE (modify config.h)
+    - to generate Golang code, need to define macro XTOSTRUCT_GOCODE

 ------
 - support vector/set/map